ZK-Garage/plonk/ark-plonk-book/src/chapter_1.md

 #### Types of Zero knowledge proofs

 There are two types of zero knowledge proofs (interactive and non interactive ones) Interactive zero-knowledge proof systems were first introduced in 1985 by Goldwasser, Micali and Rackoff.
-Non-interactive schemes were introduced later on by Blum et al. The main difference between both schemes is that interactive proofs require interaction between both parties which means both have to be online in order to do so which could be seen as inconvenient especially for modern cryptography applications while non-interactive proofs need a trusted setup preprocessing phase instead.
+Non-interactive schemes were introduced later on by Blum et al. The main difference between both schemes is that interactive proofs require interaction between both parties which means both have to be online in order to do so which could be seen as inconvenient especially for modern cryptography applications while non-interactive proofs need a shared setup preprocessing phase instead.
+The shared setup phase will allow the participating parties to know which statement is being proved and what protocol is being used.

 #### Interactive Zero Knowledge Proofs

-A prover $P$ has a secret s correctly responds to challenges to convince a verifier $V$ it has knowledge of $s$ using rounds of interaction between the two parties.
+A prover $P$ has a secret $s$ correctly responds to challenges to convince a verifier $V$ it has knowledge of $s$ using rounds of interaction between the two parties.

 #### Non interactive zero knowledge proofs (NIZK)